Jellwood/Jellwood.github-io/docs/images.md

 gain in an unexpected price hike than in a long-term financial gain from providing a better service.
 This is especially true if the service exists in a monopolistic environment, where there are not any good alternatives.
 Because of this, the shareholders may see no issue with a price hike.

+_**HW17**: Team Progress 1_
+Overall, the team work is progressing very nicely.
+The team has adjusted to the work dynamic and work is getting done when it needs to get done.
+There is definitely some difficulty with the COVID-19 restrictions that presents some issues for meeting, however, online meetings have in some ways made meeting during off times much easier.
+The work division has been a little bit harder to determine, seeing as the group members have had little experience with bash scripting, however, the group adapted and have produced a bash script that works as intended.
+Given that we have the files ready, extending from 5 files to 25 files should be no issue at all.